haskell/ecosystem-proposals/proposals/0000-proposal-process.rst

 Proposed change
 ---------------

-We propose that we adopt a variant on the
+We propose a variant on the
 `GHC Proposals <https://github.com/ghc-proposals/ghc-proposals>`_,
-building our proposal process on top of existing code review tools for dissemination and refinement of proposals with a standing committee acting as the final arbiter of proposal acceptance.

-To ensure that the process is as accessible and convenient as possible, we propose that we build this process on top of GitHub.
+namely to use a GitHub repository containing accepted proposals, and to use its pull request mechanism as a forum to discuss proposed changes.
+Unlike the GHC Proposals process, there is no committee acting as a final arbiter of proposal acceptance, because we recognize that changing the ecosystem requires buy-in from all the involved parties, it cannot be imposed by a committee.

 Proposal process
 ~~~~~~~~~~~~~~~~